OpenVPN/openvpn3-linux/docs/openvpn3-autoload.md

 Setting this to True will disable modifying the local DNS for this configuration profile when the tunnel is started.

-## Section: log

-    "log": {
-            "level": LOG_LEVEL,
-            "destination": {
-                    "service":  "SERVICE",
-                    [... service specific settings ...]
-        }
-    }

-#### log: level
-Defines the log verbosity level to be logged.
-The higher the value is, the more verbose the logging will be.
-Valid log levels are `0` to `6`, where `6` will only be available if debug logging has been enabled.

-#### log: destination
-This sub-section will contain different types of settings, depending on the defined service.
-The "service" property is required and must be a string where the following values are accepted:

- - `"file"`
- - `"syslog"`
- - `"journal"`
- - `"windows-event"`

-### Log service: file
-The "file" log service is the most primitive one, which does all logging to a defined file.

-	{
-        "service": "file",
-        "destination": "FILENAME",
-        "log-rotate-size": INTEGER
-    }

-#### file - Log Service Property: destination
-This is a file path where to write log data.
-If no full path is provided, it will use the current directory of where the VPN client was started

-#### file - Log Service Property: log-rotate-size
-This is an unsigned integer defining the maximum size (in MB) of the log file can grow before it gets rotated.

-### Log service: syslog
-The "syslog" log service uses the standard syslog interface most commonly available on the Unix based platforms

-    {
-        "service": "syslog",
-        "facility": "FACILITY"
-    }

-#### syslog - Log Service Property: facility
-This is a string defining which syslog facility to send the log data to.
-Valid values are defined by the openlog() function.
-Most common values will most likely be:

- - "`LOG_DAEMON`" (default)
- - "`LOG_LOCAL0`" ... "`LOG_LOCAL7`"
- - "`LOG_SYSLOG`"
- - "`LOG_USER`"

-### Log service: journal
-**TBD**

-This is Linux specific and it will send log data directly to the systemd journal.

-    {
-        "service": "journal",
-	}

-#### Log service: windows-event
-**TBD**

-This is Windows specific and it will send log data directly to the Windows Event Log

-	{
-        "service": "windows-event",
-	}

 ## Section: acl
 This defines some primitive access control parameters to the